Rookout/terraform-azure-rookout-deployment/README.md

       }
    ```

-## Existing virual netowrk
+## Existing virtual network
-To use existing virtual network, the next vairables should be passed for public or private deployments.
+To use an existing virtual network, the following variables should be passed for both public and private deployments.

    ```hcl
    module "rookout" {